Christmas Eggnog Bread Pudding

 Q: Can I make this ahead?

 A: Yes.
-Assemble it, cover, and keep in the fridge for a few hours or overnight.
+You can assemble it, cover, and refrigerate for a few hours or overnight.
 Bake when ready.

 Conclusion

-For a warm sauce idea to serve with this pudding, see Eggnog Bread Pudding with Warm Whiskey Sauce • The Crumby Kitchen (https://thecrumbykitchen.com/eggnog-bread-pudding-warm-whiskey-sauce/).
+For a simple sauce idea to go with this pudding, see this recipe for a warm sauce: Eggnog Bread Pudding with Warm Whiskey Sauce • The Crumby …

 Print